nicholas-roether/sprout/README.md

 in error messages by name.
 This is good to make sure your error messages don't get too abstract.
 You should use `#?` on procedures that are so high-level and abstract that they are not relevant to localized parsing errors.

+Names of tokens are usually left as-is, but you can also designate tokens as _signatures_ by prefixing them with an `@`.
+Signature tokens give the current procedure priority over others, even if it only matches up to that point.
+This is handy if you want to define a certain structure that forces the parser to interpret the text in a certain way, even if it leads to an error.
+It is good to use signatures to try to capture the intuition of when a certain procedure is "obviously" meant, even if its structure is incorrect; this helps produce more helpful error messages.

-Names of tokens are simply left as-is; sequences of tokens/procedures are comma-separated.
+Sequences of tokens/procedures are comma-separated.

 You can use the following special syntax inside procedure definitions for more complex patterns: